bencejeney/laravel-car-incident-history-app/README.md

 The admin user can also edit the vehicles and the incidents, and assign Premium to other users.

 ## Testing
-Open a terminal and run the command: php artisan serve
+Open a terminal, run the following command: <code>php artisan serve</code> and open the link from the terminal.

 - Admin user
 Email: jeney.bence@gmail.com